zulip/zulip/docs/development/setup-recommended.md

 ### Specifying a proxy

-If you need to use a proxy server to access the Internet, you will need to specify the proxy settings before running `Vagrant up`.
+If you need to use a proxy server to access the Internet, you will need to specify the proxy settings before running `vagrant up`.
 First, install the Vagrant plugin `vagrant-proxyconf`:

 ```bash